scoover/tiller-web-dashboard/README.md

 16. Since you just created a new & unverified script, you will likely see a warning screen from Google that says ["This app isn't verified."](https://support.google.com/cloud/answer/7454865) If you have reviewed the code and are comfortable proceeding, click on Advanced link (in the lower right) then on `Go to <your script name> (unsafe)`.

 Hopefully, you're off and running at this point!
 Have fun and good luck.

+## FAQ

+### Do I need to add the `web-dashboard-template.html` file to my project?
+No. The default `web-dashboard-template.html` file is hosted by Tiller [here](https://storage.googleapis.com/assets.templates.tillermoney.com/tillerLabs/html/web-dashboard-template.html) and is referenced in the header of the source code.
+If you'd like to modify the way the dashboard renders, feel free to create and host your own version of the `web-dashboard-template.html` and update the source code to point to your personal template.
+(You will need to re-deploy the web app.)